Code-Institute-Submissions/ucd-milestoneproject/README.md

 Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

+My project is broken up into 5 distinct page areas - Header, Tours, Listen and Contact.

+The Header is laid out in an eye-catching yet simple way, including the band name and their social media links.
+In my research I found that many bands targetting a younger audience maintained a very straightforward opening page with their social media links.

 ------------------------
 Existing Features